ur369eth/ur369.eth/README.md

 The advantage of having/using urTokens is that:

-(A) can only be transferred if-and-only-if the user inputs their Sign Key which they previously set (and confirmed onchain) making the urTokens ultra resistant to theft.
+(A) urTokens can only be transferred if-and-only-if the user inputs their Sign Key which they previously set (and confirmed onchain) making the urTokens ultra resistant to theft.

-(B) protect themselves and the native tokens within the contract from quantum threats with Dilithium-Crystals (a highly secure and efficient Post Quantum Cryptography (PQC) algorithm with a small signature scheme).
+(B) urTokens protect themselves and protect the native tokens within the contract from quantum threats with Dilithium-Crystals (a highly secure and efficient Post Quantum Cryptography (PQC) algorithm with a small signature scheme - suitable to use in blockchain).

-(C) users holding urTokens can receive awards from the system.
+(C) The users holding urTokens can receive random awards from the system.

 # Smart Contract -- Functionality is Described in Code